epics-modules/lua/docs/luaReleaseNotes.md

 - **DTYP device support** now supports longer function names and parameter lists in INP/OUT fields (buffer increased from 62 to 256 characters).

+- **Shared Lua state thread safety.** Lua states shared across subsystems (named states used by DTYP device support, luascript records, and the shell) are now serialized with a per-state lock.
+The asynchronous luascript path releases the Lua lock before taking the dbScanLock, giving a consistent lock order and removing an AB-BA deadlock possibility.

+- **luascript boolean return.** Returning `true`/`false` from CODE now sets VAL to 1/0 respectively (previously both produced 0).

+- **luascript numeric array inputs.** SHORT, USHORT, and FLOAT waveform inputs (INAA-INJJ) no longer overrun their conversion buffers, and field-type dispatch is correct across EPICS 3.15 and 7.0 (which number the field types differently).

+- **luascript table output typing.** Mixed integer/float tables are promoted to double instead of truncating the floats; arrays stop at the first `nil`; non-number elements in a numeric table coerce safely instead of crashing.

+- **luascript error messages** are no longer truncated at a colon that appears within the chunk name (e.g. a Windows-style file path).

+- **Empty macro and parameter values** (e.g. a `P=` macro or an empty item in a parameter list) no longer crash the IOC.

+- **`luaRegisterState` name collisions.** Registering a name that is already bound to a different Lua state is rejected (the C API logs a warning; the Lua-callable form raises an error) instead of silently rebinding the name and leaking the previous state.

+- **asyn octet read/write bounds.** The `asyn.driver.new` octet read no longer overruns the caller's buffer or leaves it unterminated, and the octet write respects the provided length.
+A latent out-of-range throw in the legacy port driver's octet write was also fixed.

+- **`param.uint32digital`** (legacy port-driver definition syntax) now creates the correct asyn parameter type across asyn releases (the asynParamType enum numbering shifted when Int64 was added).

+- **asyn `setTraceIO` / `client:traceio` masks** corrected: the
+  `ascii`, `escape`, and `hex` keys previously set the wrong trace-I/O bits.

 - Various memory leak, null-pointer safety, and thread safety fixes throughout the codebase.